angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode23_Azure Firewall.md

 # Azure Firewall

-From the last episode, we had a scenario where we had three servers and we used route tables to route the traffic from
+From the last episode, we had a scenario where we had three servers and we used route tables to route the traffic from our web servers to our virtual appliance which had a firewall installed but the problem with this design is that we had to manage all of that infrastructure and the firewall configuration from within that virutal machine.
+Instead of this, we can employ Azure service called Azure